kestivvi/HackArena2.0-MonoTanks-TS/README.md

 - `-h, --host <host>`: Host to connect to.
 Defaults to `localhost`.
 - `-p, --port <port>`: Port to connect to.
 Defaults to `5000`.
 - `-c, --code <code>`: Code for joining a specific lobby.
-- `-q, --quick-join:` Start the game the moment the agent connects to the server.

 > **Note**
 >